juan-castrillon/self-learning-notes/Linux/System-Startup.md

 ## 2. Boot Loader & Kernel

 - First Stage: Master Boot Record (MBR)  examines the partition table and finds a bootable partition.
 Also finds a second-stage bootloader (e.g. GRUB) and loads in into RAM
 - Second Stage: Programs like GRUB allow to choose the OS.
 Once decided, it loads the kernel and the initial RAM disks (in RAM) and passes control to the kernel.
-(Kernel first job is to uncompress itself)
+(Kernel first job is to decompress itself)
 - When the kernel is loaded in RAM, it initializes and configures the computer’s memory and also configures all the hardware attached to the system.
 - Second stage bootloaders are located in `/boot`
 - Some second-stage bootloaders are GRUB (for GRand Unified Boot loader), ISOLINUX (for booting from removable media), and DAS U-Boot (for booting on embedded devices/appliances)